everpeace/vagrant-mesos/README.md

 Mesos Cluster on VirtualBox
 ----
 ### Cluster Configuration
-Cluster configuration is defined at `cluster.yml`.
-You can edit the file to congigure cluster configurations.
+Cluster configuration is defined at `multinodes/cluster.yml`.
+You can edit the file to congigure cluster settings.

 ```
 # Mesos cluster configurations